 Why does your training deserve to exist?
 What problem is it solving?
 What does that problem really look like?

-Before you embark on your project, you need to get up close to the goals, needs and target audiences.
-To help you do so, try our handy template to “Capture” your audience needs.
+Before you embark on your project, you need to pinpoint the goals, needs and target audiences.
+It’s not enough to just listen to what senior stakeholders think users need.

 2. Choose the right employee training software

-Going digital with employee training is a no-brainer, particularly when you’re working with thousands of employees and have ambitions to provide more personalized experiences.
+Going digital with employee training is a no-brainer, particularly when you want to provide more personalized experiences to thousands of employees.
 Whether you’re creating your training in-house or via third parties, your choice of software will make a huge difference to the end product and its shelf life.
-You must carefully consider the two main elements of any new online learning initiative:
+The two main elements of any new online learning initiative you must carefully consider are: